zhoupgit/grafana/docs/sources/tutorials/create-alerts-from-flux-queries/index.md

 We want to write a Grafana alert that will trigger whenever the temperature in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.

-To do this, we'll: create a Grafana alert rule, add a Flux query, and then add expressions to the alert rule.
+To do this, we'll: 1. create a Grafana alert rule.
+1. add a Flux query.
+1. add expressions to the alert rule.

 ### Create a Grafana Alert rule